Natural History Museum of Los Angeles County

-The Natural History Museum of Los Angeles County is the largest natural and historical museum in the Western United States.
-The museum is located in Exposition Park, Los Angeles, next to the California Science Center.
-Its collections include nearly 35 million specimens and artifacts and cover 4.5 billion years of history.
-This large collection comprises not only of specimens for exhibition, but also vast research collections housed on and offsite.
+The Natural History Museum of Los Angeles County is a museum located in Exposition Park in Los Angeles, next to the California Science Center.
+It is the largest natural and historical museum in the Western United States, with a collection of nearly 35 million specimens and artifacts covering 4.5 billion years of history, it is also home to the rarest gemstone in the world, Kyawthuite.
+This large collection consists of not only specimens for exhibition but also vast research collections housed on and offsite.

-The museum is associated with two other museums in Greater Los Angeles: the Page Museum at the La Brea Tar Pits in Hancock Park and the William S. Hart Ranch and Museum in Newhall.
-The three museums work together to achieve their common mission: "to inspire wonder, discovery, and responsibility for our natural and cultural worlds."
+The museum is associated with one other museum in Greater Los Angeles: the Page Museum at the La Brea Tar Pits in Hancock Park.
+The two museums work together to achieve their common mission: "to inspire wonder, discovery, and responsibility for our natural and cultural worlds".